 Kids need to move their bodies.
 Am I right?
 Preschoolers love to dance!
 In my house, they also love math because we play the Math Dance Game.
 Math can be fun!

 This game helps children visualize real value and equations while practicing counting and number recognition.
 If you have a preschooler who likes to dance, get them excited to learn math with this simple game.

 Learn Math with Preschoolers by Having Fun

-To learn math with this activity, all you need is music, paper (or free printable), a pencil, and a die.
+To learn math with this activity, you only need music, paper (or free printable), a pencil, and a die.
 We like to play with our big die.

 Learn math by playing multiple ways.
 We practiced addition.

-The children take turns telling me a move they would like to do, like the “monkey”.
+The children take turns telling me a move they would like to do, like the “monkey.”
 I write it down while they roll the die.
 A four!
 They roll again, and we add the numbers together.
-The sum of the numbers is the amount of moves we all have to do.
+The sum of the numbers is the number of moves we all must do.

 Then we get down!